CaterinaFabbri/LetterCredit/README.md

 ## How to use the front-end
-We created a [website](https://eth-app.yenerk95.vercel.app/) which allows to use the contract functionalities outside of Remix, through a Metamask integration. <br/>
+The v1 implementation, we created a [website](https://eth-app-final.yenerk95.vercel.app/) which allows to use the contract functionalities outside of Remix, through a Metamask integration. <br/>
-There is an equivalent [page](https://eth-app-voting.yenerk95.vercel.app/) to manage also the voting implementation.
-The v2 implementation, the most experimental one, doesn't have a front-end, as it even more prototypical than the other implementations, and isn't for sure to be used in production.

-In order to use the website, one needs to first deploy the contract in Remix, using Injected Web3 and a Metamask Testnet. <br/>
+In order to use the website, one needs to first deploy the contract in Remix, using Injected Web3 and a Metamask Testnet.
+Then, the contract address shall be copypasted into the form on the initial webpage.  <br/>
+The website makes use of **conditional rendering**, so each user has access to a different page.
+To actually visualize the page of the current metamask account, it suffices to press again the set smart contract button.  <br/>
-Then, the contract address shall be copypasted into the form on the top of the website.
-Subsequently, the workflow is as in Remix. <br/>
+The workflow is pretty much as in Remix.
 To upload a document, click on the logo and an IPFS hash will automatically be created.
 To actually upload the hash into the smart contract, it suffices to click `Buyer Upload` (specifying as argument only the number of days the seller will have in order to upload the documents) or `Seller Upload`.

 [Here](https://github.com/yenerk95/eth-app) is the Github repo relative to the website